Businesses are all about processes and process improvements.

-While interviewing the candidates, it is ok to get a bit curious about them and if our organisations can guarantee employement that long, this can be a great question to ask.
+While interviewing the candidates, it is OK to get a bit curious about them and if our organizations can guarantee employment that long, this “where do you want to see yourself in 5 years “can be a great question to ask.
 But everyone knows the reality!

 Try to go deeper, identify the real intention behind the question and reframe it accordingly.